 Myth: DID is not a real diagnosis.

 The American Psychiatric Association (APA), the leading group comprised of psychiatrists, has a bible, the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Now in its fifth edition, the DSM is what psychiatrists and therapists use to help them diagnose mental health conditions.
-Dissociative Identity Disorder is a recognized mental health disorder and included in the DSM-5.
+Dissociative Identity Disorder is a recognized mental health disorder and is included in the DSM-5.

 Myth: DID is well-portrayed in the movies and on television.

 Movies cannot and do not accurately portray the struggles and lives of those living with the condition.
 When movies and tv portray those who live with DID, they often sensationalize it making their characters evil or deadly.
 The facts are that people living with DID live lives that are much more mundane than in the movies and television.
 They do not have any superpowers nor are they deadly or evil.
-They are just people with an extraordinary mental health disorder.
+They are just people with extraordinary mental health disorders.

 Myth: DID is the same thing as schizophrenia.